wmlim014/SecurityLearning/NetworkSecurity/7894363_A1/README.md

 # Student Information
-Student Name: Lim Wen Mi
+Student Name: Lim Wen Mi<br/>
-UOW ID: 7894363
+UOW ID: 7894363<br/>
-Submission For: CSCI368 Assignment 1
+Submission For: CSCI368 Assignment 1<br/>
-*All the references for each stage are listed as command line within each Program files* **GitHub: https://github.com/wmlim014/SecurityLearning/tree/main/NetworkSecurity/7894363_A1**
+*All the references for each stage are listed as command line within each Program files*<br/>
+**GitHub: https://github.com/wmlim014/SecurityLearning/tree/main/NetworkSecurity/7894363_A1**

 # Steps for Program Execution in DEES VM Machine